 T.S.
-Eliot’s poem, ‘Marina’, belongs to the group of poems which have been designated as “The Arial Poems” composed during 1927 and 1930.
+Eliot’s poem, ‘Marina’, belongs to the group of poems that have been designated as “The Arial Poems,” composed between 1927 and 1930.
 After his conversion to Anglicanism in 1927, Eliot began to write a new kind of poetry which “seems to represent a withdrawal from the outer world and an exploration of the inner life under the guidance of Christianity.
-“Published in 1930, Marian is Eliot’s touching personal poem.
-The poem explores the theme of paternity by focusing on the rediscovery of his lost daughter of William Shakespeare’s Pericles.
-Marian is the name of the daughter of Pericles who has not seen her right from birth as he was running away from his enemy facing miseries and threats on land and sea.
-It is in Act V of Shakespeare’s play, Pericles, Prince of Tyre that Pericles finds out that the dancer and singer performing before him is none else but his daughter.
-The dancing girl reminds him of his wife Thaisa, he talks to the girl and is overjoyed to find that Marian is his daughter and her mother had died while giving birth to her.
+“Published in 1930, Marina is Eliot’s touching personal poem.
+The poem explores the theme of paternity by focusing on the rediscovery of the lost daughter of William Shakespeare’s Pericles.
+Marina is the name of the daughter of Pericles, who has not seen her right from birth as he was running away from his enemy, facing miseries and threats on land and sea.
+It is in Act V of Shakespeare’s play, Pericles, Prince of Tyre, that Pericles finds out that the dancer and singer performing before him is none else but his daughter.
+The dancing girl reminds him of his wife, Thaisa, he talks to the girl and is overjoyed to find that Marina is his daughter, and her mother had died while giving birth to her.

-Quis hic locus, quae region, quae mundi plaga?
+Quis hic locus, quae regio, quae mundi plaga?

-At the start, the poem, which can be read in full here, quotes two lines from the Latin language, which forms the epigraph of the poem, These lines of the epigraph are a quotation from Hercules Furens (line 1138) composed by Lucious the Younger Seneca (c.
+At the start of the poem, Eliot quotes some of the Latin language, which forms the epigraph of the poem; these lines of the epigraph are a quotation from Hercules Furens (line 1138) composed by Lucious the Younger Seneca (c.
 5 B.C. – A.D.
 65).
 The Latin quotation states that awakening from a spell of madness Hercules asks, “What place is this, what land, what quarter of the globe?”

 What seas what shores what grey rocks and what islands

 What water lapping the bow

 And scent of pine and the woodthrush singing through the fog